-Tearful Zinchenko wants win for suffering Ukranians
+Tearful Zinchenko wants win for suffering Ukraine

-Scotland v Ukraine: Tearful Oleksandr Zinchenko wants win for suffering compatriots
+Scotland v Ukraine: Tearful Oleksandr Zinchenko wants play-off win for suffering compatriots

 Last updated on .From the section International

-Oleksandr Zinchenko broke into tears on the eve of his team's crucial World Cup play-off with Scotland and says he wants to give the Ukranian people "incredible emotions" with a win.
+Oleksandr Zinchenko burst into tears on the eve of his team's crucial World Cup play-off with Scotland as he vowed to give the Ukrainian people "incredible emotions" with victory.

 The delayed play-off match will be Ukraine's first since Russia launched its invasion in February.